IMFTool/IMFTool/README.md

 In particular, it supports the addition and deletion of audio tracks and subtitle tracks (versioning).
 Introductory videos are available on YouTube [[2]](#imf-video), [[3]](#imf-video2).

-## Workflows supported:
+## Workflows and Features:
 -	Open an IMP, visualize the timeline of the CPL(s) included in the IMP
+-	Create a new IMP, based on importing existing image track files
--	Supports App#2/2E and App#5 ACES
+-	Supports App#2E JPEG2000 and App#5 ACES
+-	Experimental supoprt of HTJ2K in App 2E and App4 DCDM
--	Track files support includes IAB (SMPTE ST 2067-201) and ISXD (SMPTE RDD 47)
+-	Track file support includes IAB (SMPTE ST 2067-201) and ISXD (SMPTE RDD 47)
 -	Add Sidecar Assets to an IMP ("Add Asset" --> Add Sidecar Assets)
 -	Create, view and edit Sidecar Composition Maps (SCMs)
 -	Add a Photon QC report as sidecar file (hint: export the sidecar QC report as a Partial IMP, this leaves the Original IMP unmodified!)